clay/clay-kiln/behaviors/README.md

 #### Defining Placeholders

 By default, placeholders are displayed when a field is empty.
 If you would like the placeholder to _always_ appear (e.g. for components with no visible aspects, or for things like ads which rely on client-side js which is suppressed in edit mode), add `permanent: true` to the placeholder object.
-This will give the placeholder a slightly different styling and prevent it from disappearing when data is added.
+This will give the placeholder a more subtle styling and prevent it from disappearing when data is added.

 ```yaml
 adName: